RefactorOrDie/refactorordie.com/content/posts/2022-11/how-that-was-written/index.md

 TLDR;

  * I think having a background in programming makes me feel like I need to be super thoughtful of every word and punctuation I use  because that's what's required for *code* to compile and be understandable.
- * I'm trying out using dictation to get the ideas onto the page.
+ * Using dictation enables me to get ideas onto the page without interrogating every character (which I believe is a strong habit formed from coding).

 ## I think of myself as a good communicator but just an okay writer.